 ⇒ You will need to choose a primary care provider (PCP).
-Your PCP will be responsible for managing your care or Neighborhood will choose one for you.
+If you do not choose a PCP, Neighborhood will choose one for you.
+Your PCP will be responsible for managing your care.
 You may change your PCP at any time to another provider in Neighborhood's network.
 For more information, please see Chapter 3.